top of page

 Balancing Instinct and Deliberate Craft

 My background in video sharpened this habit of thinking in sequences, of using framing and pacing as tools.
-Choices like aligning horizons, or deciding when to mute color, have become instinctual over years of practice, much like the basic movements of any martial art, practiced and repeated until they stop being conscious decisions and become instincts of their own.
-This unfortunately makes the transmission of such fine skills extremely difficult, as beginners tend to fixate on the surface gestures — clinging to things like the rule of thirds for dear life — while missing the instinctual mechanism beneath, the quiet engine that actually shapes the work.
+Choices like aligning horizons, or deciding how to treat colors, have become instinctual over years of practice, much like the basic movements of any martial art, practiced and repeated until they stop being conscious decisions and become instincts of their own.
+This unfortunately makes the transmission of such fine skills extremely difficult, as beginners tend to fixate on the surface gestures (clinging to things like the rule of thirds for dear life) while missing the instinctual mechanism beneath, the engine that actually shapes the work.

 Closing with an Invitation: